kannanshan/SqlCache/README.md

 4 .
 There is no partitioning or sharding with respect to key.
 All the keys are stored in all the nodes.

-Possible Improvements:

-1 .
-SCache uses Mysql has the underlying data store.
-As concurrency,faster retrieval and partitions are handled in MySql by default it was easy for development but we can define our own storage using files to make it faster.

-2 .
-SCache uses HTTP protocol for communication between nodes in the cluster.
-HTTP protocol adds additional overhead during transmission. it can be improved by defining our own custom protocol or via socket.

-3 .
-We can define any Service discovery servers like zookeeper for Node discovery.

 Installation Guide:
 Require : Tomcat7,Mysql,Maven,Java 1.5 above
 Need to run two local tomcat servers with different port.
 Need to change the data base name in hibernate conf file in each generated war file.